WasedaGeophysics/emulatte-lite/README.md

 # emulatte-lite
-free open-source library for 1D modeling of EM, the electromagnetic geophysical survey
+emulatte is a free open-source Python library for 1D modeling of EM, the electromagnetic geophysical survey ©️ Waseda geophysics 2022